-Deaths and injuries caused by DUI car accidents are far too common in New Mexico.
+Deaths and injuries caused by DUI car accidents are far too common in New Mexico, especially in major cities such as Albuquerque and Santa Fe.
 Few catastrophic events are more devastating than losing a loved one in a drunk driving accident.
 Survivors of DUI accidents can suffer life-altering injuries, such as traumatic brain injuries and spinal cord injuries.
 Indeed, DUI accidents devastate families physically, emotionally, and financially.

 If you or your loved one have been seriously injured in a DUI accident, you may be able to file a lawsuit against the drunk driver.
 The skilled lawyers at Hunt Law have a proven track record of securing millions of dollars in compensation for personal injury victims.
 We understand how devastating a DUI car accident can be, and we will advocate for you to recover the compensation you deserve.
 Contact us today to schedule your free initial consultation.